RDXC 2025 RULES: SELECT YOUR LANGUAGE

 5.4.
 Multi Op, Two transmitters: A maximum of two transmitted signals at any time on different bands.
 Each transmitter may make a maximum of 8 band changes in any clock hour (00 through 59 minutes).
 For example, a change from 40 meters to 80 meters and then back to 40 meters constitutes two band changes.
 Both transmitters may work any and all stations.
 A station may be worked twice per band (CW and SSB) regardless of which transmitter is used.

 5.5.
 Multi Op, Multi transmitters: A maximum of six transmitted signals, one per band at any one time.
 All equipment (transmitters, receivers, amplifiers, antennas, etc.) must be located in same DXCC entity, including remotely controlled equipment.
 Six bands may be activated simultaneously.
 Use a separate serial number sequence for each band.
-Limits in 5.1 do not apply.

 5.6.
 All MIXED categories entrants can work the same station twice per band (CW and SSB).